 Be quick when dipping your sponge fingers into the lemon syrup before assembling, too much moisture will make the sponge fingers break apart and become mushy.

-If you don't want to add the Chantilly Cream (though why wouldn't you want to), you can leave it off and just add some plump juicy strawberries straight onto the strawberry mousse and allow it to set.
+If you don't want to add the Chantilly Cream (though why wouldn't you want to), you can leave it off and just add some plump juicy strawberries straight onto the strawberry mousse filling and allow it to set.

 The candy hearts I threw on are purely optional, I was just trying to be creative with presentation.